krentzd/napari-clemreg/README.md

 ```
 Ensure that [Visual Studios C++ 14.00](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16) is installed
 ## Usage
-CLEM-reg is the combination of 5 main steps, MitoNet segmentation,LoG segmentation,
+CLEM-reg is the combination of 5 main steps, MitoNet segmentation, LoG segmentation,
 point cloud sampling, point cloud registration and lastly image warping.
 These 5 steps
 can be run all at once using the run registration widget shown below with the tick next to it.
 Or alternatively, they can be run individually with the numbered widgets.